muratk5n/thirdwave/en/README.md

 Cores are still preferable to GPUs for massively paralel archs (sometimes both can be used in conjunction).
-CPUs can run anything, with proper algo anything can be paralelized through them.
-GPUs speciality is simple, micro operations.
+CPUs can run anything, with proper algo most 'number crunching' can be paralelized through them.
+GPU's speciality is simple, micro operations.

 ---